trapexit/mergerfs/mkdocs/docs/index.md

   like something is not explained sufficiently or missing please [ask in one of the supported forums](support.md#contact-issue-submission) and the docs will be updated.
+* The search feature of MkDocs is not great.
+Searching for "literal strings" will generally not work.
+Alernative solutions are being investigated.